dawsbot/essential-eth/readme.md

 ## Contributing and GitPOAP

 We welcome and appreciate all contributions to Essential Eth!
-If you're interested in helping us improve this library, please read our [Contributing guidelines](CONTRIBUTING.md) to understand the types of contributions we're looking for and the process of making them.
+If you're interested in helping us improve this library, please read our [Contributing Guidelines](CONTRIBUTING.md) to understand the types of contributions we're looking for and the process of making them.

 In partnership with GitPOAP, Essential ETH wants to recognize **all** contributors for their contributions toward the growth of this library.
-More information about GitPOAP can be found on the Contributing Docs.
+More information about GitPOAP can be found on the [Contributing Guidelines](CONTRIBUTING.md#GitPOAP)